-While I like that I wear my brain on my sleeve (or hat, maybe?), I know that it can be off-putting for people that don’t know me well.
-People often think that I’m an attention-seeker, for example.
+I know that this trait can be off-putting for people that don’t know me well.
+People think that I’m an attention-seeker, for example.
 While I do tend to welcome the spotlight, this isn’t the method I use to go about getting it.
 Maybe people are suspicious of the things I say exactly because I am so forthright.
 Understandable.
 And I have come to the conclusion that that is okay.
-There is no way to come off the way you want to everyone – even if the way you want to come off is simply “genuine.”
+There is no way to come off the way you want to everyone – even if the way you want to come off is “genuine.”

 I believe that shouting my insecurities, faults, failures diminishes the impact they make on myself internally.
 Things become diluted.
 It’s not the response of the listening party that helps, (“You’re making a bigger deal out of this than it is.”) rather it’s the expulsion of the words from my psyche.
-This is also why I write, and have been doing so for, oh, about 20 years now (not even kidding).
+This is also why I write, and have been doing so for about 20 years now.

-“Chelsi can you come over so you listen to the memories that keep me awake at night?”
+It’s not uncommon for me to ask my best friend, “Chelsi, can you come over and listen to the things that keep me awake at night?”

 And maybe you have realized by now, this is a confession.
 I am actively pushing my anxieties outward.
 You’re welcome.
 You’re now one of the unwitting parties that I thrust myself upon.

 And finally I leave you with something that I discovered recently.
 An outro in a Childish Gambino song that blew my mind into a million pieces: